leodeslf/leaf/src/content/notes/method/agile/scrum.md

   - Sprints, Planning, and Retrospectives (120),
   - Scrum Planning and Collective Commitment (page 158),
   - Coaches Understand What Makes a Methodology Work (page 381).
-  - XP Principles Help You Understand Planning (page 205, comparing xp vs scrum). -->
+  - XP Principles Help You Understand Planning (page 205, comparing xp vs scrum)***. -->
 <!--
-Principles can also help us understand why XP doesn’t have a specific after-action review practice, the way Scrum has retrospectives.
+***Principles can also help us understand why XP doesn’t have a specific after-action review practice, the way Scrum has retrospectives.
 XP places value on improvement and reflection, and XP teams constantly talk about how they’re doing and how they can improve.
 But XP teams tend to be very conscious of “navel-gazing”—taking reflection too far and getting distracted from continuously delivering work.
 So XP teams tend to mix their reflection in with the work.
-This is something that pair pro‐ gramming is very good at: getting developers to talk about what they’re doing while they’re doing it.
+This is something that pair programming is very good at: getting developers to talk about what they’re doing while they’re doing it.
 The principle of baby steps helps this a lot: instead of setting a large, overarching goal (“let’s adopt all of the XP practices”), the team can take a small step toward it (“let’s start pair programming, and we’ll make sure we talk every day about